sriprasadk/QERPNext/docs/FinancialAccounting.md

-# ERP Account Management Database Tables
+# ERP Account Management Module

 This documentation outlines the database tables related to account management in our ERP system.
 These are templates and can be customized.